-1. If either party at any time following entry into force of this Agreement:
+1. If either party at any time following entry into force of this agreement:

-(A) does not comply with the provisions of Article 5, 6, 7, 8, or 9, or the other party shall have the rights to cease further cooperation under this Agreement, suspend this Agreement, or terminate this Agreement and to require the return of any material, equipment and components transferred under this Agreement and any special nuclear material produced through their use.
+(A) does not comply with the provisions of Article, 5, 6, 7, 8, or 9; or the other party shall have the rights to cease further cooperation under this agreement and to require the return of any material, equipment and components transferred under this agreement and any special nuclear material produced through their use.

-(B) terminates, abrogates or materially violates a safeguards agreement with the IAEA,
+(B) terminates, abrogates or materially violates a safeguards agreement with the IAEA;